yingqi0607/tp/docs/tutorials/TracingCode.md

     5. Add a new field to `Person`

-    6. Add a new entity to the taskDescription book
+    6. Add a new entity to tr4cker